Scratch Station

 This can be prevented by proper care, but not all pet owners are particularly responsible or knowledgeable about animals.
 Many cat owners don’t know that scratching is necessary to cat health and think of scratch pads and posts as optional toys for entertainment only.
 (The fact that these are commonly referred to as “scratch toys” doesn’t help.)

-To prevent damage, you want to make it as easy as possible for tenants to take proper care of their pets, and a scratch station may be the cheapest and easiest way to do just that.
+To prevent damage, you want to make it as easy as possible for residents to take proper care of their pets, and a scratch station may be one of the cheapest and easiest ways to do just that by providing a space where scratch pads are expected to be mounted.

-You can add a clause your lease’s pet addendum that states that, as a condition of being allowed cats, tenants agree to provide them with scratching materials.
-Adding this clause and showing tenants where the scratch station is can avoid a costly cabinet replacement down the road.
+You can add a clause your lease’s pet addendum that states that, as a condition of being allowed cats, residents agree to provide them with scratching materials.
+Adding this clause and showing residents where the scratch station is can avoid a costly cabinet replacement down the road.

 How to Build a Scratch Station

-- A scratch station is exceptionally easy and inexpensive to build, and consists of two elements: A universal scratch pad holder, and the space in front of it required to use it.
+A scratch station is exceptionally easy and inexpensive to build, and consists of two elements: A scratch pad holder, and the space in front of it required to use it.

 Finding the right space